-5. There may develop a situation in which it is in the narrowly defined economic interest of a rescuing body to bail out a troubled organization.
+5. There may develop a situation in which a rescuing body has a narrowly defined profit motive to bail out a troubled organization.
 This is the case studied in a seminal paper by Dewatripont and Maskin (1995).
-In one of the cases they modelled the economy is centralized.
+12 In one of the cases they modelled the following interpretation of the situation can be made.
+The economy is centralized.
 A monopoly bank, symbolizing central decision-making, decides only to lend to new projects that are quick to implement and promise to be profitable.
 It announces beforehand that financing will stop if it emerges that the investment has failed.
-However, it
+However, it does not possess the information to enable to screen out in advance projects that will fail to meet these criteria.
+Later it proves unable to keep its pre-commitment.
+The initial investment costs have been sunk in the projects that are going awry.
+As is said, the bank has to 'chase' its money.
+It would cause itself greater losses if it stopped financing than if it displayed time inconsistency by providing refinancing after all.
+The project